guidopetri/chess-pipeline/README.md

 - `port`, the port to which the server is listening
 - `database`, the database to write to

+For greater control over write permissions, the following keys are used whenever data is read from the PostGreSQL server:

+- `read_user`, the PostGreSQL (read-only) user to log in as
+- `read_password`, the password for the above user

 Optionally, you can also add a `lichess_token` section with the following key:

 - `lichess-token` is the lichess API token to be used for faster API calls